Zeno (emperor): First reign and Basiliscus's revolt (475–476)

 However, the conspirators quickly fell in conflict with each other.
 Basiliscus took the throne for himself, putting to death Verina's lover and candidate, Patricius.
 He also allowed the mob to kill all of the Isaurians left in Constantinople, an episode that damaged relations with the Isaurian generals Illus and Trocundes.
 Basiliscus appointed his nephew Armatus magister militum, thus alienating Theodoric Strabo.
 Since Zeno had left no money, Basiliscus was forced to levy heavy taxes.
 Finally, he alienated the Church by supporting the Monophysites.
 The people of Constantinople also put the blame on him for a great fire that burned several parts of the city.
 With the secret support of the Senate, and bribes paid by Zeno, Illus agreed to switch sides and united his army with Zeno's, marching on Constantinople.
-Basiliscus tried to recover popular support and sent another army against Zeno, under his nephew Armatus' command.
-Zeno succeeded in bribing Armatus too, promising to confirm his rank of magister militum praesentalis for life and promoting his son (also called Basiliscus) to the rank of caesar; Armatus' army failed to intercept Zeno's troops during their march on Constantinople.
+Basiliscus tried to recover popular support and sent another army against Zeno, under his nephew Armatus's command.
+Zeno succeeded in bribing Armatus too, promising to confirm his rank of magister militum praesentalis for life and promoting his son (also called Basiliscus) to the rank of caesar; Armatus's army failed to intercept Zeno's troops during their march on Constantinople.

 In August 476, Zeno besieged Constantinople.
 The Senate opened the gates of the city to the Isaurian, allowing the deposed emperor to resume the throne.
 Basiliscus fled with his family to the baptistery of Hagia Sophia.
 Betrayed by the Patriarch Acacius, he surrendered himself and his family after extracting a solemn promise from Zeno not to shed their blood.
 Basiliscus and his family were sent to a fortress in Cappadocia, where Zeno had them enclosed in a dry cistern, to die from exposure.

 After his restoration, Zeno fulfilled his promises, letting Armatus keep his title of magister militum praesentalis (possibly even raising him to the rank of patricius) and appointing his son Basiliscus Caesar in Nicaea.
+(Note: There exist some solidi and tremisses in the name of "Zeno and Leo nob[ilissimus] caes[ar]".
+They have been attributed to Zeno as emperor and to Armatus's son as Caesar; in this case Armatus's son would have changed his name from Basiliscus, the name of the usurper, to Leo, the dynastic name of Zeno's house (Philip Grierson, Melinda Mays, Catalogue of late Roman coins in the Dumbarton Oaks Collection and in the Whittemore Collection: from Arcadius and Honorius to the accession of Anastasius, Dumbarton Oaks, 1992, ISBN 0-88402-193-9, pp. 181–182).)

 In 477, however, Zeno changed his mind, probably instigated by Illus, who stood to gain from the fall of Armatus.
 Armatus was executed, his property confiscated, and his son Basiliscus removed from power and ordained as a priest.